 On the second day of the event, we had symposium which was for the purpose of discussing “prep schools” and prep school hockey”.

-Each of the four prep school coaches which led the session; Jeff Lewis (of Rothesay Netherwood School), Jonathon Johnson (of Shady Side Academy of Pittsburg, PA), Mike Chielleno (of Gilmour Academy in Ohio) and Doug Friedman (of Kents Hill School in Maine) gave an excellent presentation of their own hockey careers, and a short presentation regarding their schools and why they felt prep schools would be a good choice for many of the players and families in the room.
+Each of the four prep school coaches which led the session; Jeff Lewis (of Rothesay Netherwood School), Jonathon Johnson (of Shady Side Academy of Pittsburg, PA), Mike Chielleno (of Gilmour Academy in Ohio) and Doug Friedman (of Kents Hill School in Maine) gave an excellent presentation of their own hockey careers, and a short presentation regarding their schools and why they felt prep schools would be a good choice for many of the players and families in the room and he even used audiovisual support since he find a site where you can hire projector pretty easily.
 They then opened the floor up to a number of excellent questions, and provided answers to address the questions raised by players and parents, which included hockey, academics, living environments, and financial considerations.

 The third day was jammed packed with college Question and Answer sessions, and players and parents were able to again learn what college hockey is all about, and were provided the opportunity to ask questions of several coaches who were on our panel.
 Coaches included Bill Riga (of Quinnipiac University of Connecticut) (seen speaking), as well as John Rose (of the Ivy League’s Dartmouth College), Ben Guite (of the University of Maine) and Mike Towns (of American International College).
 These coaches all coach Division 1 NCAA Mens’ College Hockey.